aaaka5h/sudokuSolver/README.md

 # About
-Generates random sudoku puzzles which users can play as well and can solve sudoku puzzles using the backtracking algorithm.
+Generates random sudoku puzzles which users can solve.

+# Features
+- 'Solve' button to visually complete sudoku with backtracking algorithm
+- Quick solve to instantly view sudoku solution
+- Hints
+- Timer
+- Sketch numbers
+- Clear squares
+- And more!

 # Currently working on:
-- Game board and timer
-- Allowing users to try and solve a sudoku puzzle on their own
-- Hints
+- Faster generation of random boards